-Narrated Abu Hurayrah: The Apostle of Allah (peace_be_upon_him) cursed the man who dressed like a woman and the woman who dressed like a man.
+Narrated Abu Hurayrah: The Apostle of Allah (peace\be\upon\him) cursed the man who dressed like a woman and the woman who dressed like a man.

-Book 32.
-Number 4092:
+Book 32, Number 4092:

-Narrated Aisha, Ummul Mu'minin: Asma, daughter of AbuBakr, entered upon the Apostle of Allah (peace_be_upon_him) wearing thin clothes.
-The Apostle of Allah (peace_be_upon_him) turned his attention from her.
+Narrated Aisha, Ummul Mu'minin: Asma, daughter of AbuBakr, entered upon the Apostle of Allah (peace\be\upon\him) wearing thin clothes.
+The Apostle of Allah (peace\be\upon\him) turned his attention from her.
 He said: O Asma', when a woman reaches the age of menstruation, it does not suit her that she displays her parts of body except this and this, and he pointed to her face and hands.

-It is clear therefore, more experimental filmmaking - especially that depicting urban life-styles - among Muslim Hausa would have to negotiate these core prohibitions about the sacredness of the private, and often, conjugal sphere, and particularly as it affects the appearance of the female body form.
+It is clear therefore, more experimental filmmaking among Muslim Hausa would have to negotiate these core prohibitions about the sacredness of the private, and often, conjugal sphere.
 This was more so because by 2000, and under a global media snow storm, and encouraged by internal migration of essentially non-ethnic Hausa to major popular culture production centers in the north, especially Kano, a new media hybridity had started emerging.
 Alarm bells started ringing about the possible influence of new media technologies and behavioral modification.
-This is reflected in a few comments made either in public or in popular culture magazines-in essence, also reflecting an aspect of the Habermasian salons-in northern Nigeria.
+This is reflected in a few comments made either in public or in popular culture magazines mn - in essence, the Habermasian salons - in northern Nigeria.
 A typical example was:

-"We the fans of Hausa video films have come to realize that it is the producers and the directors that are responsible for the corruption of culture and religion in these films.
+We the fans of Hausa video films have come to realize that it is the producers and the directors that are responsible for the corruption of culture and religion in these films.
 You know very well that every section of a woman is private.
 For instance, they are fond of allowing actresses without head covering, and straightening their hair; also making them wear skimpy Western dresses which reveal their body shapes, etc. In our awareness and education, we know these behaviors are immensely contrary to Islam.
 Don't such actresses ever think of the Day of Judgment?
 Don't forget their claims that they educating or delivering vital social message.
 Is this how you educate - by corrupting Islamic injunctions?
-Please look into this and take remediate measures immediately."
-Aisha D. Muhammad Gamawa, Bauchi, Fim, Letter Page, March 2004 p.
-6.
+Please look into this and take remediate measures immediately (Aisha D. Muhammad Gamawa, Bauchi, Fim, Letter Page, March 2004: p.
+6.)

 These views and perspectives clearly indicate the chasm that separates the private and public spheres in Hausa popular culture.
 The insistence on Islamization of video film by culturalist establishment merely reflects Qur'anic injunctions as consistently pointed out by the critical public authority.
 The Islamicate culturalist establishment was soon to have what it considered as evidence of the what they had suspected all along - that visual culture as reflected in films (whether cinematic or small-theater of video film) is a gateway to moral corruption of youth through media technologies.
 This was illustrated by the case of Maryam Hiyana, a popular Hausa video film actress who appeared in many films, but especially in song and dance routines.
-Her main film was Hiyana - after which, typical of the Hausa video film industry, she was nicknamed.
-She belonged to the Sentimental category of Hausa filmmaking which the media is used to project urban cool and sexuality.